-Although a south-facing roof would yield the best power output, a southwest or southeast-facing roof should also be fine - but you'd get less power out of the system.
+Although a south-facing roof would yield the best power output, a southwest or southeast-facing roof should also be fine, but you would get less power out of the system.

 How much energy you could produce with solar panels – and therefore how much money you could make – will depend on:

-- Where you live: the South West gets more sun than the North.
-This could impact the amount of electricity your system will generate, although not too significantly.
+- where you live: the South West gets more sun than the North, for instance, and this could affect the amount of electricity your system will generate, although not too significantly.

 What is the best roof orientation for solar panels?